Average Profits of Prejudiced Algorithms: Introduction

+This paper is most closely related to the intersection of the study of discrimination and algorithmic bias, often referred to as \textit{algorithmic fairness}.
+In particular, we implement the two theories of taste-based and statistical discrimination in the setting of algorithmic predictions. \cite{beck} defines taste-based discrimination as the act of harboring a ``taste for discrimination'' against a certain group, implying a positive payoff in favor of discriminating. \cite{fang} generally refers to statistical discrimination as the act of a human decision-maker using observed characteristics of an individual in place of unobserved yet outcome-relevant characteristics.
+The seminal works of \cite{phelps} and \cite{arrow} led to influential papers involving models of signal extraction in the labor market.
+For example, \cite{lund} incorporates the notion of skill investments in Phelps' model. \cite{cl} exploits this idea along with Arrow's model to show that two \textit{ex ante} identical groups may end up in different Pareto ranked equilibria.
+Adjacent areas of research investigate discrimination arising from inter-group interactions (\cite{moro, mailath, fang2001}).
+These models can be used to inform policy decisions.
+For instance, \cite{fang2006,chung, chan} and others apply the models of discrimination to evaluate the effects of affirmative action, where governments institute policies in favor of disadvantaged groups.
 This paper aims to fit a traditional model of discrimination into the context of algorithmic bias.
-An empirical study conducted by ProPublica (\cite{propub}) reveals that a risk assessment algorithm used by the court system in Broward County, Florida is more likely to falsely flag black defendants as future criminals. \cite{ito}, inspired by the ProPublica report, identifies three common definitions of fairness and show that an algorithm that satisfies all three must either feature perfect predictions or equal base rates. \cite{hardt}, \cite{fpdi}, and \cite{corb} show analogous results.
-These findings suggest that common definitions of algorithmic fairness are challenging to achieve concurrently, if possible at all.
+An empirical study conducted by \cite{propub} reveals that a risk assessment algorithm used by the court system in Broward County, Florida is more likely to falsely flag black defendants as future criminals.
+Many subsequent analyses reveal that under general circumstances, it is impossible to achieve multiple metrics of fairness simultaneously (\cite{ito, hardt, fpdi, corb}).
+These findings suggest that common standards of algorithmic fairness are challenging to achieve, if possible at all.
 Given this difficulty, one is naturally interested in examining the behavior of algorithms in the presence of unfairness in order to devise empirical strategies to reduce bias as much as possible.
 In an effort to pin down the source of such algorithmic prejudice, an influx of studies spearheaded by econometricians and computer scientists propose a number of explanations.
-The notion of ``bias in, bias out'' is a suspect of generating algorithmic bias. \cite{sol} and \cite{bibo} refer to ``bias in, bias out'' as the phenomenon where if an algorithm is trained on a data set generated by prejudiced human decision-makers, the algorithm would reflect these biases.
-Another candidate behind sowing bias into algorithmic predictions is known as the selective labels problem: a type of missing data problem with non-randomly selected samples, where a human decision-maker determines which outcomes of observations are observed.\footnote{\cite{slp}, \cite{charfair}, \cite{rr} for discussions.} Since the outcomes of observations that are not admitted are not observed by the researcher, causal inference becomes challenging when restricted to the usual econometric tools.
+The notion of ``bias in, bias out'' is a suspect of generating algorithmic bias, where if an algorithm is trained on a data set generated by prejudiced human decision-makers, the algorithm would reflect these biases (\cite{sol, bibo}).
+Another candidate behind sowing bias into algorithmic predictions is known as the \textit{selective labels problem}: a type of missing data problem with non-randomly selected samples, where a human decision-maker determines which outcomes of observations are observed (\cite{slp, charfair, rr}).
+Since the outcomes of observations that are not admitted are not observed by the researcher, making accurate predictions becomes challenging when restricted to the usual econometric tools.
 A particular driver of this paper, \cite{rr} presents a surprising result where an algorithm reverses the prejudice of the human decision-maker under selectively labeled data, a phenomenon they refer to as ``bias reversal.''
-That is, the algorithm treats the minority group more favorably, contrary to the notion of ``bias in, bias out.'' \cite{ramba} asserts that examining the question of how algorithms magnify or reduce bias through an economic perspective can lead to fruitful discussion.
+That is, the algorithm treats the minority group more favorably, contrary to the notion of ``bias in, bias out.''